 Global Environment Facility (GEF)

 Switzerland is one of the 32 members of the GEF Executive Council.
 It represents a constituency that includes the Central Asian partner countries Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan, and Azerbaijan.
 Cooperation within this constituency, which was established in 1999 on Switzerland’s initiative, has intensified over the years.
 The GEF Executive Council meets twice yearly and decides, in particular, on the strategic orientation and the projects and programmes to be supported using GEF funding.

 Every four years the GEF Independent Evaluation Office examines the effectiveness of the GEF-funded projects and programmes.
 The Sixth Comprehensive Evaluation, which was completed in 2017 (OPS6) attested that GEF projects had an outstandingly high success rate, recognisable effectiveness in achieving global environmental targets, and high relevance for the Conventions and the beneficiary countries.
 For GEF-7 (2019–2022), the goals agreed by the Member States include:

 - Biodiversity and desertification: Conserving a total of 226 million hectares of land and sea, contributing to a more sustainable use of 381 million hectares of land and sea, and renaturing 7 million hectares of land

 - Chemicals and waste: Disposal/destruction or avoidance of a total of 108'000 tonnes of toxic chemicals / wastes

 - International waters: More sustainable management of 35 transboundary waters (freshwater and saltwater)

 The Green Climate Fund (GCF)

-The Green Climate Fund (GCF) is a global climate fund created to respond to climate change by investing in low-emission and climate-resilient development.
-It takes into account the needs of developing countries that are particularly vulnerable to the impacts of climate change.
+The Green Climate Fund (GCF) is a global fund that was set up in response to climate change and invests in low-emission and climate-resilient development.
+It takes special account of the needs of developing countries, which are particularly vulnerable to the impact of climate change.
 Switzerland shares a seat on the GCF Board with Finland, Hungary, Liechtenstein and Monaco.

 Priorities and functioning